Elise Penn, Ph.D.

 Take a look at my resume, and feel free to reach out by email or LinkedIn if you want to connect with me.

-I am currently a PhD student working with Daniel Jacob at Harvard University.
-I work on improving our understanding methane sources & sinks using Bayesian inference of satellite observations and GEOS-Chem, a global chemical transport model.
-Currently, I am working on a project on methane emissions from coal mines with CarbonMapper, Inc.
+During my Ph.D.
+I worked with Daniel Jacob at Harvard University on improving our understanding methane sources & sinks using Bayesian inverse modeling of satellite observations and GEOS-Chem, a global chemical transport model.
+Currently, I am finishing up a project on methane emissions from coal mines with CarbonMapper, Inc. I also spent 6 months as a data science intern at Tesla for the Supercharger team.

 Before graduate school, I worked with Tracey Holloway at the University of Wisconsin-Madison studying the diurnal cycle of nitrogen oxides with satellite observations.
 I also did summer research at the NOAA Geophyisical Fluid Dynamics Laboratory with Larry Horowitz and Vaishali Naik validating global NO2 in the GFDL-AM3 model, and at the National Renewable Energy Laboratory with Dr. Jennifer Newman studying atmospheric effects on wind turbine efficiency.